getify/foi-lang/formalization-work/Foi-Specification.md

 **Version:** draft (design phase)
 **Status:** In Progress

 This document is the specification for the Foi language.
-It backs `Foi-Guide.md` (user-facing tutorial) and incorporates the grammar files -- `Lexical-Grammar.md` (token-level grammar) and `Syntactic-Grammar.md` (production-level grammar).
+It backs `Foi-Guide.md` (user-facing tutorial) and incorporates the grammar files: `Lexical-Grammar.md` (token-level grammar) and `Syntactic-Grammar.md` (production-level grammar).
 Here is described **how Foi programs behave** at the level of an abstract machine: evaluation order, scope rules, frame contents, lookup semantics, and the operational meaning of each construct.

 ---